-Skin tags are benign, or noncancerous, skin growths.
+Skin tags are not cancerous (benign) and cannot become cancerous.
 Although most skin tags do not need to be removed, a doctor can do so, if necessary.

 In this article, learn about whether or not skin tags are cancerous.